What Is Thalassemia?

 Beta thalassemia minor

-One gene is missing in it (symptoms are mild to severe) It can be caused by a heterozygous mutation in which beta chains are underproduced.
+One gene is missing in it (symptoms can be mild to severe) and caused by a heterozygous mutation (In this beta chains are underproduced)

 The severity of alpha and beta-thalassemia depends on how many of the four genes for alpha globin or two genes for beta-globin are missing.

-It is a congenital disease, In this, the formation of haemoglobin is not possible, due to which children become victims of anaemia.
+In this, the formation of hemoglobin is not possible, due to which children become victims of anemia.

-If the child has repeated health issues and takes monthly blood transfusions.
+If the child has repeated health issues and takes monthly blood transfusions then iron chelator medicine is given.

-In India, About 10 to 12 thousand children are born with this type.
+In India, About 10 to 12k children are born with this type.

 The main reason behind this disease is genes. but how?